janoscsabakeves-afk/emergent-fractal-spacetime/data/processed/README_processed.md

 All files are in CSV format with minimal columns for direct use in the `supplementary_calculations.ipynb` notebook (e.g., `ra`, `dec`, `z_spec_or_phot`, `x_Mpc`, `y_Mpc`, `z_Mpc`, and optional metadata like `name`, `id`, `note`, `survey`).

-These files enable fast, offline, one-click reproducibility of key high-redshift results without downloading full external JWST catalogs.
+These files enable fast, offline, one-click reproducibility of key results without downloading full external JWST catalogs.
 Coordinates are in comoving frame (Planck 2018 cosmology via Astropy.cosmology) and approximately centered on the field center (A2744 for UNCOVER).
 For full catalogs and raw data sources, see `data_links.md`.

 ### File Descriptions